kubernetes/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

-We will add an integration test to ensure that the feature is disabled when the feature gate is off.
+We will have unit and integration tests to make sure that the feature enablement and disablement works as intended.

 ### Rollout, Upgrade and Rollback Planning